ABOUT THE REHOBOTH BEACH BANDSTAND FAQ’S

 What is the Rehoboth Beach Bandstand?

 The Rehoboth Beach Bandstand is a music and entertainment venue located in Rehoboth Beach, Delaware.
-The Rehoboth Beach Bandstand Summer Concert Series takes place every year from mid-June through Labor Day Weekend and has been providing FREE entertainment for Rehoboth Beach and its visitors since 1963!
+The Rehoboth Beach Bandstand Summer Concert Series takes place every year from Memorial Day Weekend through Labor Day Weekend and has been providing FREE entertainment for Rehoboth Beach and its visitors since 1963!
 Each year, over 40 bands are selected to perform in an open-air concert venue just steps from the beach.
 The goal of the Rehoboth Beach Bandstand is to provide entertainment through music, movies, variety acts, and other local, regional, and national performances.

 When do the performances run?

 The majority of performances in the series have a duration of approximately 75 minutes.
 The starting time for all acts is 8pm, with most concluding around 9:15pm, though some may run as late as 9:30pm.
 Any deviations from this schedule will be indicated on the schedule.

 Why are there no performances on Monday, Tuesday, Wednesday, or Thursday?